 If you were asked to describe the Christian life in two words, how would you respond?
-For my part, I would have no hesitation, I would simply say: Following Jesus.
+Understandably, you might need some time to hone your answer down to just two words.
+For my part, however, I would have no hesitation answering that question.
+I would simply say: Following Jesus.
 That is the essence of the Christian life.

 Two Essential Preconditions

-To deny is to say No. We must say No to our insistent, demanding, self-assertive ego.
-We must echo the prayer of Jesus in Gethsemane: “Not My will, but Yours, be done.”³
+What does it mean to deny ourselves?
+It means to say “No!”
+We must say “No” to ourselves.
+We must say “No” to our insistent, demanding, self assertive ego.
+We must echo the prayer of Jesus in Gethsemane: “Father… not My will, but Yours, be done” (Luke 22:42).

-Only after we have denied ourselves can we go on to take up our cross.
+Only after we have denied ourselves can we go on to the second condition—to take up our cross.
 Someone has defined our cross as the place where God’s will and our will cross.
 It is, in fact, the place of execution.

 God has only one solution for our old man.
-He does not send him to church or Sunday school, He does not teach him the golden rule, or direct him to a class on self-improvement.
+He does not send him to church or to Sunday school.
+He does not teach him the golden rule, or direct him to a class on self-improvement.
 God’s solution is simple and final.
 It is execution.

 The good news of the gospel is that the execution took place when Jesus died on the cross.
-Our old man was crucified at that time in Him.
+At that moment in time, our old man was crucified in Him.
 This is a simple historical fact.
 It is true whether or not we know it or believe it.
-But to benefit from it we must both know it and believe it.
+But to benefit from it, we must both know it—and believe it.

-Nearly fifty years ago I used to conduct regular evangelistic meetings in London at Speaker’s Corner, Marble Arch.
-One night during that period I had a vivid dream in which I saw a man preaching at Speaker’s Corner.
+Many years ago I used to conduct regular evangelistic meetings in London at Speaker’s Corner near Marble Arch, a public speaking area in Hyde Park.
+One night during that period of time, I had a vivid dream in which I saw a man preaching at Speaker’s Corner.
 The man’s message was good, but there was something about his appearance I did not like.
-His body was somehow crooked and he seemed to have a clubfoot.
+His body was somehow crooked, and he seemed to have a clubfoot.
 However, I did not attach any particular importance to my dream.

 About a week later I had precisely the same dream.
-I concluded that God was saying something to me.
+This time I concluded that God was saying something to me.
 “Lord,” I asked, “who is that man?
-His preaching was good but there was something I didn’t like about his appearance.
+His preaching was good, but there was something I didn’t like about his appearance.
 Who is he?”

 The Lord’s answer was immediate and direct: “You are the man!”
 God was clearly requiring some important changes from me, but I did not know exactly what.

-The Easter season was at hand and I found myself meditating on the crucifixion.
-I had a mental picture of three crosses on a hill.
+This dream had come to me when the Easter season was at hand.
+I had already been meditating on the crucifixion, and with the dream came a clear mental picture of three crosses on a hill.
 The central cross was higher than the other two.

-At that moment I saw it with absolute clarity: I was exactly the criminal for whom the cross was prepared.
+At that moment I saw my true condition with absolute clarity: I was exactly the criminal for whom the cross was prepared.
 It was made to my measure.
 That was where I should have been.

-Verse 6: First of all, I must know that my sinful nature had been put to death when Jesus died on the cross.
-This was the essential first step from which all the rest followed.
+Verse 6: “Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.”
+First of all, I must know that my sinful nature was put to death when Jesus died on the cross.
+This is the essential first step from which all the rest follows.

-Verse 12: On that basis I must resolutely refuse to let sin continue to dominate me.
+Verse 12: “Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.”
+On that basis I must resolutely refuse to let sin continue to dominate me.

-Verse 13: I must present myself to God like someone raised from the dead and I must yield my physical members as instruments—literally, weapons—of righteousness.
-The use of the word weapons alerted me that I would face opposition from Satan.
+Verse 13: “And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.”
+I must present myself to God like someone who has been raised from the dead.
+I must yield my physical members as instruments—literally, weapons—of righteousness.
+(The use of the word weapons alerted me that I would face opposition from Satan in obeying this command.)

 God’s Threefold Provision

-But then God had also to deal with the corrupt nature within us that caused us to go on committing those sinful acts.
-His provision was execution— to put that sinful nature to death.
-But the good news is that the execution took place more than nineteen centuries ago when Jesus died on the cross.
+But then God also had to deal with the corrupt nature within us that caused us to go on committing those sinful acts.
+His second provision is execution— to put that sinful nature to death.
+The good news for us is that the execution took place more than twenty centuries ago when Jesus died on the cross.

-However, that is not the end.
-God’s purpose is to replace the sinful old man with a new man of His own creating.
-This provision is explained in Ephesians 4:22–24:
+However, that was not the end.
+God’s purpose was to replace the sinful old man with a new man of His own creating.
+This third provision is explained in Ephesians 4:22–24:

-“...that you put off, concerning your former conduct, the old man... and be renewed in the spirit of your mind, and that you put on the new man which was created according to God, in righteousness and true holiness.”
+“That you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, and be renewed in the spirit of your mind, and that you put on the new man which was created according to God, in true righteousness and holiness.”

 We should not assume, however, that the old man will passively accept his sentence of execution.
-On the contrary, he will at times struggle fiercely to regain his control over us.
-This explains Paul’s words of warning in Colossians chapter 3.
+On the contrary, he will at times struggle fiercely to regain his control over what we do and say.

 A Personal Spiritual Inventory